 - Attempts to convert consumer demand to match the product

-- Usually aimed for short term goals Goal is to end with a sale
+- Usually aimed for short term goals basically to end with a sale

 - Seen as a short-term process